 The Hollistic Approach to Garlic.

-Searching on the web last night, I found a lot of holistic approaches to feeding garlic to dogs.
+Searching on the web, I found a lot of holistic approaches to feeding garlic to dogs.
 Some people have been giving their dogs garlic for a decade and stated that their dog is healthy, has a shiny coat, good smelling breath, etc.

 Basically what they’ve done, is taken a look at the health benefits of garlic to humans and converted that to their dogs diet.

 Many of these dog owners claim they feed their dogs a single, raw clove every day.
 Some claim that they only buy fresh, local, organic garlic.
-Many claim that you should grow the garlic at home to ensure that it’s natural and healthy, and especially stay away from the garlic grown overseas.
+Many claim that you should grow the garlic at home to ensure that it’s natural and healthy.
+They especially stay away from the garlic grown overseas.

 The only thing that concerns me with this, is that Vets and other professionals claim that small doses of garlic can lead to health problems in dogs over time.
 It’s like chocolate, apparently bad for their health.